 Also, if you’ve added too much heavy cream to the mascarpone, it may not be able to thicken properly.
 In that case, a little more powdered sugar can help thicken the frosting’s consistency.
 More mascarpone cheese could help balance out the liquid as well.

-In terms of texture, crème fraîche is thinner and more liquid-like than mascarpone.
-Because of their distinct textures and flavors, they have different applications.
+In terms of texture, crème fraÎche is thinner and more liquid-like than mascarpone.

 Mascarpone has a tendency to split when mixed with other ingredients that are different temperature.
 If your mascarpone is very cold and heavy cream is warm, or vice versa, your frosting could split.
 Carefully follow the steps of the recipe whenever determining the temperature you should use for combining ingredients with mascarpone.